0xcert/framework/INTERFACE.md

 });
 ```

-Create new asset data with optional exposed field (user can verify the exposed content from `proofData` and `proofHash`).
+Create new asset data with optional exposed field (user can verify the exposes objects from `proofData` and `proofHash`).

 ```ts
 const { privateData, publicData, proofData, proofHash } = await protocol.perform({